Richard Sherman Sure Seems Convinced NBA Rigged Game 6 In Cavs’ Favor

 Did the NBA want the Eastern Conference finals to go to a Game 7?
 Well, yeah.
-But did it go out of its way to ensure the Boston Celtics and Cleveland Cavaliers would meet Sunday night in a do-or-die scenario?
+But did it go out of its way to ensure the Boston Celtics and Cleveland Cavaliers would meet Sunday night at TD Garden in a do-or-die scenario?

-Richard Sherman, for one, is convinced the NBA had its fingerprints all over Cleveland’s Game 6 win Friday night.
+Richard Sherman, for one, is convinced the NBA had its fingerprints all over Cleveland’s Game 6 win Friday night at Quicken Loans Arena.
 The San Francisco 49ers cornerback took to Twitter after the game to proclaim it was “obvious” the referees wanted the Cavs to force a Game 7.

 So, does Sherman have a point?